a2zhelna/VariablePowerSupply/README.md

 ### Interfacing with digital pot:

-I will be using the ****MCP4251-503E/P**** 50k Ohm ********digital pot chip ([datasheet](https://ww1.microchip.com/downloads/en/DeviceDoc/22060b.pdf)), which has 256 taps (amount of wiper placements; resolution is ~188 Ohms), in order to adjust the feedback circuit of the regulator, and consequently, the output voltage value.
+I will be using the **MCP4251-503E/P** 50k Ohm digital pot chip ([datasheet](https://ww1.microchip.com/downloads/en/DeviceDoc/22060b.pdf)), which has 256 taps (amount of wiper placements; resolution is ~188 Ohms), in order to adjust the feedback circuit of the regulator, and consequently, the output voltage value.

 HOW TO INTERFACE WITH SPI:

 We can either write **8-bit serial commands to increment or decrement** the wiper, or we can write **16-bit serial commands to read or write** to the wiper.

 Both command types start with a “Command Byte”:

-First four bits (address bits) are the memory location of the wiper you are configuring 0000 : Volatile Wiper 0
+>First four bits (address bits) are the memory location of the wiper you are configuring

+>>0000 : Volatile Wiper 0

-0001 : Volatile Wiper 1
+>>0001 : Volatile Wiper 1

-Next two bits are the command bits, specifying what exact action is being done 11 : Read data (get volatile wiper configuration data) 00 : Write data (set the value of the wiper “position”) 01 : Increment wiper data (+1)
+>Next two bits are the command bits, specifying what exact action is being done

+>>11 : Read data (get volatile wiper configuration data)

+>>00 : Write data (set the value of the wiper “position”)

+>>01 : Increment wiper data (+1)

-10 : Decrement wiper data (-1)
+>>10 : Decrement wiper data (-1)

-Last two bits of the command byte are D9 & D8, respectively, where only D8 is defined, for the **write** command It represents the MSB of the 9-bit data you write to the pot.
+>Last two bits of the command byte are D9 & D8, respectively, where only D8 is defined for the **write** command.
+It represents the MSB of the 9-bit data you write to the pot.

-As bit D9 (the seventh command byte’s bit) is sent by the master, the pot sends (on the SDO pin) the CMDERR bit state.
+>As bit D9 (the seventh command byte’s bit) is sent by the master, the pot sends (on the SDO pin) the CMDERR bit state.
 If the four address bits received and the two command bits received are a valid combination, it will be high, and if invalid it will be low.

 The 16-bit command type has an additional “Data Byte”:

-Where the 8 bits (MSB being the first bit) combine with D8 to make the wiper setting data.
+>Where the 8 bits (MSB being the first bit) combine with D8 to make the wiper setting data.

 ---